logzio/documentation/docs/user-guide/data-hub/log-parsing/split-json-array.md

 ```

-Some shipping methods offer the option to parse an array of JSON objects into discrete events.
-That way, the logs can be fully parsed and mapped by Logz.io.
+Some log shipping methods allow you to parse a JSON array into individual events, ensuring that logs are fully parsed and mapped by Logz.io for better use in alerts and visualizations.

 ### Shipping methods that support arrays